fallowshades/chas_react-clock/README.md

 ### Part one - create a clock in App.jsx

-1. use `new Date().toLocaleTimeString()` as clock state to show the current time
+1. Use `new Date().toLocaleTimeString()` as clock state to show the current time.
-2. use `setInterval` to update state every 1000 ms. `setInterval` should be called inside `useEffect`
+2. Use `setInterval` to update state every 1000 ms. `setInterval` should be called inside `useEffect`.

 ### Part two - create a clock component

-1. Move your clock into a component and give your clock two props: city and timeZone
+1. Move your clock into a component and give your clock two props: `city` and `timeZone`.
-2. Use the city prop to show the title of the clock and the timeZone prop to show time at that timezone
+2. Use the `city` prop to show the city title of the clock and the `timeZone` prop to show time at that timezone.

 ### :books: Reading List